Bitcoin-ABC/bitcoin-abc/README.md

 [![Bitcoin ABC Logo](share/pixmaps/bitcoinabclogo.png "Bitcoin ABC")](https://www.bitcoinabc.org)

 The goal of Bitcoin ABC is to create sound money that is usable by everyone in the world.
-We believe this is a civilization-changing technology which will dramatically increase human flourishing, freedom, and prosperity.
-The project aims to achieve this goal by implementing a series of optimizations and protocol upgrades that will enable peer-to-peer digital cash to scale many orders of magnitude beyond current limits.
+This is a civilization-changing technology which will dramatically increase human flourishing, freedom, and prosperity.
+The project aims to achieve this goal by implementing a series of optimizations and protocol upgrades that will enable peer-to-peer digital cash to succeed at mankind scale.

 What is eCash?
 ---------------------